ArjayS/channelbranch/README.md

 # channelbranch

-A front-end app that showcases my professional social links!
+It is a front-end app that showcases my professional social links!

 ## Concept